 Strength Flexibility Stillness

-Beginning Classes or Beginner Weekends are available at hundreds of locations worldwide.
+Introductory Sessions or Introductory Weekends are available at hundreds of locations.

 We Offer the Following Arts

 Taoist Tai Chi® arts are the teachings of Master Moy Lin Shin which we continue to pass on.
 One of these arts is the 108 movement set.
 The external movements of the body are harmonized with the gentle internal movement, engaging the whole body and producing a deep feeling of relaxation.
 This set is introduced in all beginner classes and weekend courses and practised in all continuing classes.

 Created by Taoist sage Chen Hsi-I, the Lok Hup form consists of 66 movements that are noteworthy for their graceful, spiral turning.

 Hsing-I is another Chinese internal art rooted metaphorically in the five elements and the movement of 12 animals emphasizing relaxed muscles and circular movements.

 The sword and sabre become extensions of the spine.
 Practising either set facilitates the development of spinal flexibility and much more.

 While Taoist Tai Chi® practice focuses on “stillness in movement,” the emphasis of Taoist Meditation is “movement in stillness.”
 Meditation helps us still our minds by letting go of thoughts and attachments that cause stress and anxiety.

 This two-person exercise develops strength, sensitivity, speed and spontaneity of response.
 Push-Hands can be used to open tight joints and to condition muscle and tendons.